 What we don’t: Doesn’t dry quickly and breathability falls short in hot weather.

-However, while we love the comfort and style of leggings, there are some undeniable shortcomings when it comes to performance.
+There are some undeniable shortcomings when it comes to leggings performance.
 In general, tights are less durable than traditional hiking pants and don’t offer the same amount of wind or water resistance.
 To be fair, we have no qualms about the Pack Out's reinforcements at the knees and seat, but the softer materials elsewhere do give us pause when bushwhacking.
 And due to the close fit, you’ll give up a fair amount of breathability—the Pack Out Hike Tights in particular are too thick to wear on hot days, and their heavyweight fabric is slow to dry.
 But while you can certainly pay less for a pair of generic leggings, the Pack Out Hike Tights are a mountain-ready alternative that will hold up to the rigors of trail life.

 See the Patagonia Pack Out Hike Tights